ryanatkn/eslint-config/README.md

 > see below for the simple way to change the global rules,
 > and maybe hop on [Discord](https://discord.gg/YU5tyeK72X) to discuss.

-> ⚠️ The peer dependency versions may be overly restrictive.
-> Please let me know if it's causing a problem.

 ## Usage

 Install ESLint dev dependencies with